The Blue Hens will be back in the friendly confines of Delaware Stadium on Saturday, looking to go 5-0 at home.

 by Christina Rasnake, the Director of Sports Science and

+Analytics.
 Chris came to the University with a background in

 strength and conditioning but began to apply data gathered from